Resilient Cambridge Plan Introduction

 Climate Change is caused primarily by the emission of greenhouse gases such as carbon dioxide (CO2) and methane that accumulate in the atmosphere.
 The City has a number of initiatives to reduce Cambridge's contribution to atmospheric greenhouse gases through energy efficiency projects in buildings, renewable energy (e.g., solar), reduced reliance on automobiles, and other measures.
-Unfortunately, scientists tell us that greenhouse gases have built up in the atmosphere to the point that some degree of climate change is now unavoidable.
+Unfortunately, scientists tell us that greenhouse gases have built up in the atmosphere to the point that some degree of climate change is unavoidable.
 And we are starting to see climate disruptions that back up that view.
-As a result, it is clear that steps need to be taken to make communities more resilient and adaptable to climate change impacts such as increased temperatures, more extreme storms, and storm surge flooding.
+As a result, it is clear that steps need to be taken to make communities more resilient and adaptable to climate change impacts while continuing to reduce greenhouse gas emissions to avoid the worst effects.

 For More Information

 For more information contact John Bolduc, Environmental Planner, at firstname.lastname@example.org or 617/349-4628.